bad pool header Bug Check 0x19 indicates that a pool header is corrupt. here effective solution to fix the Blue screen error on windows 10

 - select “Restart now and check for problems (Recommended)“.
 This will restart windows and check for memory Errors

-- Windows will automatically detect any memory related problems. wait untill 100% complete the scanning process Then after system will restart automatically Hope this time windows will start normally.
+- Windows will automatically detect any memory related problems. wait until 100% complete the scanning process then after the system will restart automatically Hope this time windows will start normally.

 The error would also occur due to faulty RAM.
 The RAM may be stuck with dust.
 Take it out and do some cleaning.
 If the error still can’t be resolved, you might need to replace it with a new one.
 Take your PC to the repair store near you if you are not comfortable fixing RAM issue.

 Repair Corrupted Windows System Files